Adaptive Finite element approximation of steady flows of incompressible fluids with implicit power-law-like rheology

 \begin{proof} Let $\elm\in\grid$ and let $S\in\sides(\grid)$, i.e., there exist $\elm_1,\elm_2\in\grid$, $\elm_1\neq \elm_2$, such that $S=\elm_1\cap \elm_2$.
 Let $\vecf_\elm\in\P_{2\ell-1}^d$ be arbitrary; for convenience we use the notation

 It is well known that there exist local bubble functions $\pzb_\elm,\pzb_S\in W^{1,\infty}_0(\Omega)$, such that

-compare e.g. with \cite[Chapter 3.6]{Verfuerth:13}.
+compare, for example, with \cite[Chapter 3.6]{Verfuerth:13}.
 Here the constants only depend on $r$, the polynomial degree of $R_\elm$, respectively $J_S$, on the shape-regularity of $\grid$, and on the dimension $d$.
-Hence, for the element residual, we conclude that
+Hence, for the element residual, we deduce that

 where we have used H\"older's inequality and that $0 \leq \pzb_\elm\le1$.
 Together with a triangle inequality and~\eqref{eq:bubbleb}, this implies that